Domestic Transient Study

 Upperclass Students

-In addition to freshmen, upperclass students who have completed 64 hours of coursework at Emory College and are in good standing may be eligible to receive sixteen semester hours and one semester of residence credit towards their degree for advanced-level courses taken at another college or university.
-Courses must apply towards the student’s major/minor program of study and be courses not offered at Emory.
-Eligible courses may be completed fall, spring or summer.
+For students with more than 64 credits at Emory College, submitting a Transient Study Application can be requested in some scenarios with relevant supporting documentation and requires approval.
+Students who are in good standing may be eligible to receive up to 16 semester hours and one semester of residence credit towards their degree for advanced-level courses taken at another college or university.